DAOsign/polkadot-smart-contracts/README.md

 ## Other

 ### Developer Docs
-To see developer docs in your browser simply run:
+To see the developer docs in your browser simply run:
 ```
 npm run docs
 ```